 This article is about an 8-minute read.

-We got together with the Footballguys staff members and asked a simple question: Which player -- generally taken in the third round -- do you least-like having on your team?
+We got together with our Footballguys staff members and asked a simple question: Which player -- generally taken in the fifth round -- do you most-like having on your team?

 Here are their answers.

 As for my favorite, it has to come from the receiver group.
 Tyler Lockett and DK Metcalf are strong picks, but Seattle has a balanced offense and has added talent at tight end (Greg Olsen and the return of Will Dissly), not to mention that there are rumors of the Seahawks adding either Josh Gordon or Antonio Brown.
 With multiple options for Russell Wilson, Lockett or Metcalf are solid choices, but none elevate to great picks with other mouths to feed, including the competition for both against one another.

 That leaves me with a strong veteran option that has some concerns at quarterback - Keenan Allen.
 Allen will be working with a new quarterback for the first time as Philip Rivers is now a Colt, so either Tyrod Taylor or rookie Justin Hebert will be trying to get the ball to the veteran wideout.
 Allen is a superb talent who has been a Top 25-30 pick in previous years, so his value is suppressed due to questions about the post-Rivers offense.
 I am willing to take that gamble of potentially getting a Pro Bowl-caliber wide receiver in Round 5 in Allen, knowing that he will see the most targets for the Chargers and will have every opportunity to push for his fourth Top 15 season in a row.

 I am going to go off the board again.
 I would take Terry McLaurin or A.J.
 Green over any of these options in the fifth round.
 I expect both to be target hogs (130+) and each has more than enough talent to turn that number of targets into fantasy gold.